kalrasd/R/README.md

 This will push any files or changes you've made to the remote repository, in this case GitHub, where you can view them online.

 ## Using .gitignore
 By default, `git add .` or `git add *` will add all files within a folder.
-Sometimes this is inconvenient, such as when working with large CSV files that don't need to be on GitHub.
+Sometimes this is inconvenient, such as when working with large CSV files that don't need to be tracked or on GitHub.
 In such a case, you can use a `.gitignore` file to ensure that `git` does not add these files to the index when using `git add`.
 For example, if one wants to ignore all CSVs, simply make a file called `.gitignore` in your working directory, then add the line `*.csv`.
 This will ignore all files with the extension `.csv`.

 # Homework Workflow
 1. Use `git clone` through the command line to clone this repository.
-(We recommend that you do not clone or upload using github desktop nor the website because later in the semester there will be assignments for which this will not be possible.)
+(We recommend that you do not clone or upload using GitHub desktop nor the website because later in the semester there will be assignments for which this will not be possible.)
 2. Rename `pset_template.Rmd` as directed by the homework.
 Complete the assignment within this renamed file.
 3. Delete the `pset_template.html` file from your repository.
 It only exists as an example.
 4. Use `knitr` to create an html document of your assignment.
 It should have the same name as the `.Rmd` file, but with a `.html` extension.